Trump's CEO meetings raise ethics questions

 While Trump has celebrated his approach as using his negotiation skills to save American jobs, others worry the president is inappropriately intervening.

-“You’re having companies ingratiating themselves with him_and then decisions being made that affect those companies,” said Bruce Freed, president of the Center for Political Accountability.
+“You’re having companies ingratiating themselves with him — and then decisions being made that affect those companies,” said Bruce Freed, president of the Center for Political Accountability.
 “That poses serious conflict problems.”

-Multiple lawyers told The Associated Press that the meetings with firms under antitrust review by the president-elect were unusual, though not necessarily unethical since these meetings could be considered a form of lobbying.
+Multiple lawyers told The Associated Press that the meetings with companies under antitrust review by the president-elect were unusual, though not necessarily unethical since these meetings could be considered a form of lobbying.
 Past presidents have waded into antitrust issues, notably Theodore Roosevelt, who sought in 1902 to break up a railroad monopoly.

 Trump’s meeting with Bayer and Monsanto generated concerns from the National Farmers Union, which opposes the merger on the grounds that it could harm competition and increase the price of seeds.